core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    A key additional threat consideration for group communication is pervasive monitoring {{RFC7258}}.
-CoAP group communication solutions that are built on top of IP multicast need to pay particular heed to these dangers.
+CoAP group communication solutions that are built on top of IP multicast need to pay particular attention to these dangers.
 This is because IP multicast is easier to intercept compared to IP unicast.
 Also, CoAP traffic is typically used for the Internet of Things.
 This means that CoAP (multicast) group communication may be used for the control and monitoring of critical infrastructure (e.g., lights,